CMSgov/beneficiary-fhir-data/rfcs/0019-semantic-versioning.md

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

-None.
-There are no drawbacks to providing a pragmatic solution to versioning for this product.
+There are few drawbacks to providing a pragmatic solution to versioning for this product, mainly limited to an additional step to the existing process, even if temporarily.
 - Adoption does not require extensive engineering work, though it would be wise to only adopt this when the resolution and storage of versioned releases is available
 - If an alternative versioning scheme is deemed superior, it should be trivial to transition away from this versioning scheme, provided that the alternative satisfies similar signaling requirements
 - In the unlikely event that release versions are deemed harmful, backing away from these changes will not be trivial after some amount of automation is constructed around it, but those changes still shouldn't be extensive.